Exorga, Inc. - Consultants in Chemistry, Molecular Modeling, and the Environment

 A Quick Way to Refresh/Redraw Your Model

-If the program is doing nothing special, then simply double click on the picture window, OR select Structure/Review structure data from the main menu.
+If the program is idling, then simply double click on the picture window, OR select Structure/Review structure data from the main menu.

 Return to the menu